jamie-allen/akka-osgi/README.md

 ```
 For a quick primer on how to use Karaf, [see here](http://karaf.apache.org/manual/latest-2.2.x/quick-start.html).

+# Managed Bundles

-## Start the OSGi Container and Install the Required Bundles
+## Start the OSGi Container and Install the Required Bundles Manually
 Before you install this bundle, you'll need to add library bundles for the Scala language library, Akka-Actor and Typesafe Config as dependencies.
 See the lib folder for my pre-built artifacts, in case you don't want to build your own.
 Note that the Akka bundle is a 2.1-SNAPSHOT as of revision "35aaa220aa0c65333e75a7c199fe9ebc782c1b89" on May 29, 2012, but the dependency on Typesafe Config has been changed to 0.4.2-SNAPSHOT.
 Also, the Config is a 0.4.2-SNAPSHOT as of revision "b3ac8d0539d1df60ff3e5daaf5d619411f426f24" on May 24, 2012.
 The Scala library is from my Scala IDE Eclipse distribution.

 Use `install` to load the bundles into the OSGi runtime, and then `start` them by bundle ID.
 If you ever have to uninstall a bundle to replace it with a new version, use `uninstall` and the bundle ID to remove.